Sophie Blackall: Early life and education

-Blackall was born in Melbourne, Australia in 1970.
+Blackall was born in Melbourne, Victoria, Australia in 1970.

 In 1992, Blackall earned a Bachelor of Design from University of Technology Sydney.

-Career

 Blackall started her career with various jobs, such as painting robotic characters for theme parks, and authoring a household hints column.
 She also exhibited her paintings at galleries in Sydney and Melbourne.
 While in Australia, she married and had two children.

 In 2000, she won the lottery for an immigration visa and moved her family to Brooklyn, New York, even though she had no certainty of employment.
 She did various editorial work and did several animated commercials for the UK market.

+Literary career

 She began illustrating children's books in collaboration with writers.
 Her first illustrated book, Ruby’s Wish by Shirin Yim Bridges, won the Ezra Jack Keats Book Award in 2003.
 Eventually, she began writing children's books on her own, as well as continuing her collaborative work.

 Her first book for adults, Missed Connections: Love, Lost & Found (2011), was based on a blog for anonymous messages posted online by lovelorn strangers.
 She did a series of paintings for the book, based on some of these messages, and also made a poster for the MTA Arts for Transit program, which was displayed in New York City subway cars the following year.

 Her 2015 collaboration with Emily Jenkins, A Fine Dessert: Four Centuries, Four Families, One Delicious Treat, was praised by reviewers but became the subject of controversy over its depiction of slavery.

-She won the 2016 Caldecott Medal for Finding Winnie: The True Story of the World’s Most Famous Bear and the 2019 Caldecott Medal for Hello Lighthouse.

 As of 2016, she has illustrated more than 30 books for children, including the Ivy and Bean series.
 For this 10-volume series, she collaborated with author Annie Barrows via email.
 They did not meet in person until halfway through their work on the series.

 Blackall has also collaborated with authors such as Jacqueline Woodson, John Bemelmans Marciano, Jane Yolen, and Meg Rosoff.
 Her work also includes animated television commercials and editorial illustrations for newspapers and magazines.

 She hides an image of a whale in every book, in honor of the novel Moby Dick, by Herman Melville.

 She seriously injured her hand in a fall while working at a children's camp.
 Rehabilitative physical therapy has only been partially successful; she may have to give up precision drawing, and change her creative methods.
 She is working on converting a farmhouse in upstate New York into a retreat for writers and artists, and is thinking of doing more writing herself.

 Blackall was appointed a Member of the Order of Australia (AM) in the 2022 Queen's Birthday Honours.

+Awards and prizes

+Blackall won the 2003 Ezra Jack Keats Book Award for Ruby’s Wish', the 2016 Caldecott Medal for Finding Winnie: The True Story of the World’s Most Famous Bear and the 2019 Caldecott Medal for Hello Lighthouse.